Source Information:

 Because of 1940 Act limitations, mutual funds that seek alternative-like exposure generally must utilize a more limited investment universe and, therefore, will have relatively higher correlation with traditional market returns.
 Registered open-end funds are statutorily limited in their use of leverage, short sales and the use of derivative instruments.

 Hedge funds typically charge an asset-based fee and a performance fee.
-Potential benefits to hedge funds include greater flexibility in terms of seeking enhanced returns through the use of leverage, exposure to less liquid investments, and the more flexible use of complex instruments such as derivatives.
+Potential benefits of hedge funds include greater flexibility in terms of seeking potential enhanced returns through the use of leverage, exposure to less liquid investments, and the more flexible use of complex instruments such as derivatives.

 As a result of these differences, performance for a mutual fund that seeks alternative-like exposure and its portfolio characteristics may vary from a traditional hedge fund that is seeking a similar investment objective.